Arsenal's problems under Arteta ruthlessly exposed in abysmal Villa mauling | Goal.com

 Lacazette missed a golden opportunity to send Arsenal in level before the interval, when he headed over Kieran Tierney’s cross.
 That proved to be his only effort of the game.

 He was eventually replaced by Eddie Nketiah on 65 minutes.
-In that time he touched the ball 15 times and managed just nine passes, two of which were in the Villa half.
+In his time on the pitch Lacazette touched the ball 15 times and managed just nine passes, two of which were in the Villa half.

 It was an abject performance from Lacazette and one that was matched by Willian, whose error led to Villa’s opening goal and who continues to look lost amid his new surroundings in north London.